-Simone Hindmarch, co-founder of Commercial, speaks about their sustainability journey, the process of applying for a Queen's Award in Sustainable Development and the benefits of winning one.
+Simone Hindmarch, co-founder of Commercial, talks about their sustainability journey, the process of applying for a Queen's Award in Sustainable Development and the benefits of winning one.

 Back in 2006 I attended one of Al Gore’s infamous ‘An Inconvenient Truth’ lectures.
 Little did I know that it would mark a turning point for the business I’d set up 15 years earlier with my brother Arthur and his uni friend Alastair Adams.